edgewall/trac/UPGRADE.rst

 2. Update the Trac Code
 ~~~~~~~~~~~~~~~~~~~~~~~

-Get the new version as described in `TracInstall`_, or your operating
+Get the new version as described in `TracInstall`_, or through your
-system specific procedure.
+operating system package manager.

-If you already have a 0.12 version of Trac installed via
+If you already an earlier version of Trac installed via
 `easy_install`, it might be easiest to also use `easy_install` to
 upgrade your Trac installation:

 ::

-    easy_install --upgrade Trac==1.0
+    easy_install --upgrade Trac==1.2

-If you do a manual (not operating system-specific) upgrade, you should
-also stop any running Trac servers before the installation.
-Doing
-"hot" upgrades is not advised, especially on Windows (`#7265`_).

 You may also want to remove the pre-existing Trac code by deleting the
 `trac` directory from the Python `lib/site-packages` directory, or